FrancescoDiSalesGithub/xmrPoolEuViewer/README.md

 # Polling

 If you want to check the status of your wallet constantly, you can use the polling script.
-First, make the polling.sh script executable: `chmod +x polling.sh`.
+First, make the polling.sh script executable:
+`chmod +x polling.sh`

 Then as for running the script you have to pass two arguments:
 * wallet address
 * timeout (in seconds)